greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   **TABLESPACE** - The name of the tablespace in which the partition is to be created.

-:   subpartition\_spec - Only allowed on partition designs that were created without a subpartition template.
-Declares a subpartition specification for the new partition you are adding.
-If the partitioned table was originally defined using a subpartition template, then the template will be used to generate the subpartitions automatically.
+:   subpartition\_spec - Only allowed on partition designs that were created without a sub-partition template.
+Declares a sub-partition specification for the new partition you are adding.
+If the partitioned table was originally defined using a sub-partition template, then the template will be used to generate the sub-partitions automatically.

 EXCHANGE \[DEFAULT\] PARTITION
 :   Exchanges another table into the partition hierarchy into the place of an existing partition.
 In a multi-level partition design, you can only exchange the lowest level partitions \(those that contain data\).

 :   **WITH TABLE** table\_name - The name of the table you are swapping into the partition design.
 You can exchange a table where the table data is stored in the database.
 For example, the table is created with the `CREATE TABLE` command.
 The table must have the same number of columns, column order, column names, column types, and distribution policy as the parent table.

-:   With the `EXCHANGE PARTITION` clause, you can also exchange a readable external table \(created with the `CREATE EXTERNAL TABLE` command\) into the partition hierarchy in the place of an existing leaf child partition.
+:   With the `EXCHANGE PARTITION` clause, you can also exchange a readable external table \(created with the `CREATE EXTERNAL TABLE` command\) into the partition hierarchy in the place of an existing leaf partition.

-:   Exchanging a leaf child partition with an external table is not supported if the partitioned table contains a column with a check constraint or a `NOT NULL` constraint.
+:   Exchanging a leaf partition with an external table is not supported if the partitioned table contains a column with a check constraint or a `NOT NULL` constraint.

 :   You cannot exchange a partition with a replicated table.
 Exchanging a partition with a partitioned table or a child partition of a partitioned table is not supported.

 :   **WITH** \| **WITHOUT VALIDATION** - No-op (always validate the data against the partition constraint).

 SET SUBPARTITION TEMPLATE
-:   Modifies the subpartition template for an existing partition.
-After a new subpartition template is set, all new partitions added will have the new subpartition design \(existing partitions are not modified\).
+:   Modifies the sub-partition template for an existing partition.
+After a new sub-partition template is set, all new partitions added will have the new sub-partition design \(existing partitions are not modified\).

 SPLIT DEFAULT PARTITION
 :   Splits a default partition.
 In a multi-level partition, only a range partition can be split, not a list partition, and you can only split the lowest level default partitions \(those that contain data\).
 Splitting a default partition creates a new partition containing the values specified and leaves the default partition containing any values that do not match to an existing partition.